-9. Monitor Bright
+9. Free Monitor Manager

 Changing Brightness Using the Built-in Video Driver

-For nVidia Graphics Adapters
+For Nvidia Graphics Adapters

-2. Click on “Adjust desktop color settings” in the display tree on the left hand side navigation bar.
+Right click on the Desktop and select “NVIDIA Control Panel”.
+Then click on “Adjust desktop color settings” in the display tree on the left hand side navigation bar.

 For AMD Displays

 AMD/ATI video drivers also have the ability to alter brightness, contrast and gamma settings for the display, although access to the settings pane for these values can differ between driver versions.